 Maximum Flow Capacity – The largest volume and pressure of water that is available at your area to install drip irrigation.
 When designing a drip irrigation system, this flow capacity is important because it lets you know how many drip emitters can work at any given time.

-Microspray – This term describes multiple types of small sprayers specifically created for use with drip irrigation setups.
-Usually used for landscape and flower garden applications.
-Spray Jets in combination with a base will water a larger zone than other watering methods.
+Microspray – This term describes multiple types of small sprayers specifically created for use with drip irrigation setups that are usually used for landscape and flower garden applications.
+Spray jets in combination with a base will water a larger zone than other watering methods.

-Microsprinkler - aka Rotary Micro Sprayer or Spinners.
-These micro spray emitters rotate to cover a watering zone up to 15 feet.
-The can be inserted directly into drip irrigation tubing and operate optimally at a water pressure of 25 psi.
+Microsprinkler or Rotary Micro Sprayer or Spinners – These micro spray emitters rotate to cover a watering zone up to 15 feet.
+They can be inserted directly into drip irrigation tubing and operate optimally at a water pressure of 25 psi.

 Micro tubing – Also called spaghetti tubing.
 This small, flexible tubing is ¼” in diameter and is used extensively as a lateral line from ½” or larger mainline tubing.
-Microtubing is often used with drippers, misters or sprayers.
-Comes in flexible vinyl and polyethylene.
+Micro tubing is often used with drippers, misters or sprayers and comes in flexible vinyl and polyethylene.

 Misting – A process of using drip irrigation coupled with mist or fog attachments to create a thin spray over an area.
 Higher water pressures are recommended (40+ PSI) to create very fine water drops.

 Multi-Outlet Emitters – Often added to existing sprinkler systems in a process call “retrofitting," these involve running 1/4” micro tubing from emitter outlets directly to each plant.

 Non Pressure Compensating Emitters – Water output changes based on water pressure and elevation of the drip irrigation tubing.
 Non pressure compensating emitters function best on level areas and can be used in gravity applications.
 They do not compensate for changes in water pressure, so a steady pressure is best.